igor-makarov/xcake/docs/Cakefile.md

 #### Include Files

-Sets the files to be included for a target, files and groups will be added to match the file system.
+Sets the files to be included for a target, files and groups will be added to the project to match the file system.

 [See Here](https://guides.cocoapods.org/syntax/podspec.html#group_file_patterns)
 for file patterns